Smart Beauty Mirrors: AR & AI to Replace Makeup Testers

 Makeup advisor and Virtual Try On

-At Viva Technology Paris 2018 L’Oreal presented a smart mirror with one-to-one live step by step tutorial and coaching with a make-up advisor, virtually try on personalized make-up looks and shop online.
+At Viva Technology Paris 2018 L’Oreal presented a smart beauty mirror with one-to-one live step-by-step tutorials and coaching with a make-up advisor, virtually try on personalized make-up looks, and shop online.

 Virtual Artist Mobile App